Hornsey College of Art: The 1968 sit-in

 During 1968, the college was the scene of protests when students occupied the Crouch End Hill site.
 Students attending the multi-site college convened to discuss the withdrawal of Student Union funds and resolved to sit-in.
 During this period they effected a temporary administration of the college, and called for major and consultative review of the art curriculum, supported by sympathetic academic staff and visiting artists.
 They offered a major critique of the education system at the time.
 Some of these documents were presented as part of a project called The Hornsey Project.
 The college was repossessed by local authorities at the beginning of the summer break.

 Hornsey achieved notoriety because of the scale of the all-night protests and sit-ins, which were copied in similar art schools around the UK.
 During the six weeks that the sit-in lasted, Hornsey became the focus of debate about the method of art education and teaching in Britain.
 Hornsey was, and still is, afforded the blame for these disturbances that swept the student fraternity nationwide.

-Kim Howells, a student, and Nick Wright, then president of the Students' Union on a sabbatical year, initiated the sit-in.
-Howells later became a trade union official and a minister in Tony Blair's government.
+Kim Howells, his wife Jane, and Nick Wright (then president of the Students' Union on a sabbatical year) initiated the sit-in.
+Howells was later thrown out of the college and returned to Wales and worked in his local steelworks.
+He became a trade union official and a minister in Tony Blair's government, including Minister for Higher Education.
 After the protests, Tom Nairn, then a sociology lecturer, was dismissed from the college.

 The Hornsey Affair, a book by students and staff at Hornsey, was published in 1969 by Penguin Books.
 A documentary film, Our Live Experiment is Worth More Than 3,000 Textbooks, about the Hornsey sit-in was directed by John Goldschmidt for Granada Television and transmitted in 1969.

 Patricia Holland's Hornsey Film "reconstructs the arguments and succession of events that led to the occupation of Hornsey College of Art between May and July 1968".

 Part of the Hornsey Archive is currently held at Middlesex University in the Sheppard Library as one of their special collections.

-In April 1969 a follow-up mock funeral procession, performed by students of the art school, declared "the death of Hornsey Hope".
+In April 1969 a follow-up mock funeral procession on Duckett's Common, performed by students of the art school, declared "the death of Hornsey Hope".